-It will enable you to study and have access to course materials on an equal basis to other students and is paid on top of the standard student finance package.
+Disabled Students Allowances (DSAs) are allowances towards the extra course costs students can face as a direct result of their sight condition and/or other disabilities.
+DSAs enable you to study and have access to course materials on an equal basis to other students and they are paid on top of the standard student finance package.

-The amount you will receive depends on the amount and types of extra support you'll need.
-The DSA grant does not have to be repaid and doesn't affect any benefits you may be in receipt of.
-It's also important to know that your entitlement to DSA is not affected by your household income - it's about what you need.
+The amount of money available depends on the amount and types of extra support you need.
+DSAs don’t have to be repaid and don’t affect any benefits you may be in receipt of.
+It's also important to know that your entitlement to DSAs is not affected by your household income – it's about what you need.
+DSAs are available to students on designated higher education courses who are ordinarily resident in the UK.

-One great thing about DSA is that the equipment it pays for is yours to keep and can be kept at home or at your halls of residence.
-DSA can also pay for the costs of learning braille, rehabilitation skills and mobility training, taxi fares to and from university and training in the use of access technology.
+One great thing about DSAs is that the equipment they pay for is yours to keep and can be kept at home or at your halls of residence.
+DSAs can also pay towards the costs of learning to use new equipment required for your course e.g. a braille embosser, dictaphone or access technology, as well as supporting mobility and orientation around campus, and taxi fares to and from university.

-It's important that you are aware of the wide range of support that you may be able to access through your DSA payment.
-Think about the list outlined above before you leave college and talk through what your needs have been in the past and what they may be throughout your course of study.
+Think about the list above before you leave college and talk through what your needs have been in the past and what they may be throughout your course of study.
 You may need some mobility training on arrival to familiarise yourself with certain routes and the layout of the university.
+You may need different support while on a field trip or work placement.
 Give thought to all of these things when you are looking for and applying to university.

-You can download the below guide to help you find information on how technology can help, what you might need, what your college or university can provide as well as what you can do yourself:
+You can download the following guides to help you find information on how technology can help, what you might need, what your college or university can provide as well as what you can do yourself:

 You should apply directly to Student Finance England for DSA.
 This can be done at the same time you are making your UCAS application.
 You'll need to supply evidence with your application of your disability.
 This might be a letter from your doctor or VI specialist.
 Student Finance England or your University Student Support or Disability Officer will be able to advise you on the evidence you need to submit.
 You can find further details and download an application form at GOV.UK Disabled Students' Allowances.
 For large print, Braille or audio versions contact Student Finance England by calling 0141 243 3686 or email [email protected]